-In order to address packet loss, you have to run timers and implement retransmission at the sender.
+In order to address packet loss, you need timers and implement retransmission at the sender.
 In computation of RTT, you need the system clock.
 Call HostModule::getCurrentTime() and get the current KENS system clock time.

 For timers, use the following RTT estimation: